ministryofjustice/hmpps-electronic-monitoring-datastore-api/README.md

 ### Running with Docker

+### Checking the app has started successfully:
+If using docker, your app is probably exposed at `localhost:8080`.
+Call http://localhost:8080/health with a browser to get app health info.

+### Running with Docker

 There is also a `docker-compose.yml` that can be used to run a local instance of the template in docker and also an instance of HMPPS Auth (required if your service calls out to other services using a token).